askimed/nf-test/docs/index.md

 [:fontawesome-solid-book: Getting Started](getting-started.md){ .md-button .md-button--primary} [:fontawesome-solid-download: Installation](installation.md){ .md-button } [:fontawesome-brands-github: Source](https://github.com/askimed/nf-test){ .md-button }

-Here's what a simple script to test the [Hello World Example](https://github.com/nextflow-io/hello) looks like.
+Let's start with a simple script to test the Nextflow [Hello World](https://github.com/nextflow-io/hello) example.
 To run it, copy/paste the code into a text file (e.g. `hello-world.test`) and run it with `nf-test test hello-world.test`.
+We use the `expect` keyword, since no inputs must be defined.

 ```Groovy
 nextflow_pipeline {